atrisha/atrisha.github.io/_pages/about.md

 News
 -======

-[//]: # **(Feb 2022)** Starting Sept'22 I will be joining Schwartz Reisman Institute for Technology and Society at University of Toronto as a postdoctoral fellow under Prof. Gillian Hadfield.
+**(Feb 2022)** Starting Sept'22 I will be joining [Schwartz Reisman Institute for Technology and Society](https://srinstitute.utoronto.ca
+) at University of Toronto as a postdoctoral fellow under Prof. Gillian Hadfield.

 **(Jan 2022)** Our paper *I  Know You Can't See Me: Dynamic Occlusion-Aware Safety Validation of  Strategic Planners for Autonomous Vehicles Using Hypergames* (with Maximilian Kahn and Krzysztof Czarnecki) accepted for ICRA 2022.